Continuum field theory of 3D topological orders with emergent fermions and braiding statistics: TQFT with nontrivial braiding statistics and emergent fermions

 A Borromean rings braiding is described by an $AAB$ topological term \citep{yp18prl}.
 A system is equipped with Borromean rings topological order if it supports a Borromean rings braiding.
 A Borromean rings topological order is featured by non-Abelian fusion rules and loop shrinking rules \citep{PhysRevB.107.165117}.
-Unlike $AAdA$ term, an $AAB$ term can be compatible with $BB$ term, so we can consider the following TQFT action:
+Unlike $AAdA$ term, there is a chance that an $AAB$ term can be compatible with $BB$ term, so we can consider the following TQFT action:

 where $q=\frac{pN_{1}N_{2}N_{3}}{N_{123}}$ with $N_{123}=\gcd\left(N_{1},N_{2},N_{3}\right)$, $p\in\mathbb{Z}_{N_{123}}$, and the gauge group is $G=\prod_{i=1}^{3}\mathbb{Z}_{N_{i}}$.
 The gauge transformations are